robbrinkman/ods-rest-api-example/README.md

 # ods-rest-api-example
-Example project for an Object Detection Rest Api using KotlinDL and KTor
+Example project for an Object Detection Rest Api using KotlinDL and KTor.